How to Layer Your Bedtime Skincare Routine

 Step 1: Makeup Remover and/or Cleanser

 No matter how exhausted you are or how late it is: Never go to bed without taking your makeup off first.
 Between the beauty products, dirt, and bacteria that find their way onto your skin during the day, you want to make sure these pore-cloggers don’t have the opportunity to sink in overnight—which is why it’s so essential to cleanse your skin before nodding off.
+We suggest Day Dissolve Cleansing Balm either alone or part of a double cleansing routine.

 Step 2: Hydrating Toner